openvinotoolkit/open_model_zoo/tools/model_tools/README.md

   * `token_recognition`

   Additional possible values might be added in the future.

+* `input_info`: the list of inputs containing the information about input name, shape and layout.

 * `model_stages`: the list of model stages, in case if the model is a composition of several models, otherwise the list is empty.